A Meditation on Grief

 As you continue to breathe, bring to mind the loss or pain you are grieving.
 Let the story, the images, the feelings comes naturally.
 Hold them gently.
 Take your time.
 Let the feelings come layer by layer, a little at a time.

 Keep breathing softly, compassionately.
 Let whatever feelings are there, pain and tears, anger and love, fear and sorrow, come as they will.
 Touch them gently.
 Let them unravel out of your body and mind.
 Make space for any images that arise.
 Allow the whole story.
 Breathe and hold it all with tenderness and compassion.
 Kindness for it all, for you and for others.

 The grief we carry is part of the grief of the world.
 Hold it gently.
 Let it be honored.
 You do not have to keep it in anymore.
 You can let it go into the heart of compassion; you can weep.

 Releasing the grief we carry is a long, tear-filled process.
 Yet it follows the natural intelligence of the body and heart.
 Trust it, trust the unfolding.
 Along with meditation, some of your grief will want to be written, to be cried out, to be sung, to be danced.
-Let the timeless wisdom within you carry you through grief to an open heart.
+Let the timeless wisdom within you carry you through grief and awaken a tender, open heart.